briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 Things that are easy to measure tend to be the things that get measured, and real measures are too hard to fit within the time frame of a grant, or the semester the student has to look at it.
 This sort of science doesn't create the experiment it needs, it accepts the experiment it can do with what is available and convenient.

 Toy programs in "isolation" are easy to measure.
-Toy programs that already exist are even easier to meausure.
+Toy programs that already exist are even easier to measure.
 Therefore, the conclusions are about toy programs that are available, after much effort, and without anything to say about programming in the large.

 ## How university research works